artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 - **Long narration:** Generate long scripts in segments (e.g., 30–90 seconds) for smoother iteration.

 > **Note:** While our development platform is Apple Silicon, (MPS) is experimental; this guide focuses on Colab for consistency.

 ---
+## Notes:

+### Recording Equipment (Minimum Recommended)

+**Recommended for best results while recording audio samples:**
+- USB audio interface (*we used an Arturia MiniFuse 2*)
+- Condenser or shotgun microphone (*we used an Audio-Technica AT875R*)
+- Quiet recording environment

+**Acceptable minimum:**
+- Smartphone (*eg. iPhone 8+*) in a quiet room
+- USB microphone with cardioid pattern
+- Desktop/Laptop built-in mic in very quiet environment (quality will be lower)

+**Background noise:**
+- More important than mic quality.
+Record in a quiet space.

+---
+## PyTorch & GPU Notes

+This workflow uses PyTorch for model loading and inference.
+When running on Google Colab, PyTorch automatically detects and uses the available GPU runtime.

+No manual CUDA configuration or version pinning is required for the steps described in this guide.
+Model weights and dependencies are resolved automatically by the `qwen-tts` package and the Colab environment.

+If a GPU runtime is unavailable, inference may fall back to CPU, but GPU-backed runtimes are recommended for practical voice cloning workflows.

+---
 ## License